 Temperature around 15°C or below will result in stunted growth and pale green or yellow leaves.

-Lack of sunlight, too, will result in yellowing of the leaves.
+Lack of sunlight, too, will result in the yellowing of the leaves.
 Anything less than 6 hours of adequate sunlight will lead to the basil wilting.

 On the other hand, too much sunlight, that is, 10 hours or more of the harsh sun will lead to sunburn and will cause the leaves to turn black.